Rohan Gavaskar © Getty Images

 Rohan did little else of note before coming good at Adelaide.
-India were down to four for three before Rahul Dravid helped VVS Laxman add 133; Rohan was sent in next, and he biffed his way to a 62-ball 54, helping Laxman add another 118.
+India were down to 4 for 3 before Rahul Dravid helped VVS Laxman add 133; Rohan was sent in next, and he biffed his way to a 62-ball 54, helping Laxman add another 118.
 It remained his only international fifty.
-India finished with 280 for seven and won by three runs despite hundreds (and a 202-run partnership between Stuart Carlisle and Sean Ervine).
+India finished with 280 for 7 and won by 3 runs despite hundreds (and a 202-run partnership) between Stuart Carlisle and Sean Ervine.

-He was omitted from the Pakistan tour but came back for the twin tours of Netherlands and England, scoring 48 runs in three innings.
-He got another opportunity against Pakistan at Edgbaston in the Champions Trophy match, but he scored 13, India were eliminated, and he was never recalled.
+He was omitted from the Pakistan tour but came back for the twin tours of Netherlands and England, scoring 48 runs in 3 innings.
+He got another opportunity against Pakistan at Edgbaston in the Champions Trophy match.
+He scored 13, India were eliminated, and he was never recalled.